Ten

 always best to clean and regrease used and abused components.
 But

-you can squeeze grease in without disassembling or cleaning the part,
+you can squeeze grease in without disassembling or cleaning the

-mandatory for components with grease fittings. |
+gun is also mandatory for components with grease fittings. |

 |